 Whether you are an experienced traveler or not, there are many flight secrets to air travel that you may not know.
-If you have any questions about how safe or clean planes are, you’ll find everything you need to know in this article.
+If you have questions about how safe or clean planes are, you’ll find everything you need to know in this article.
 So, keep reading to find out about the ins and outs of flying.

-Greetings or more of an assessment
+Greetings, or more of an assessment

-Think twice before asking for diet coke
+Think twice before asking for a Diet Coke

 Flight attendants also hate to pour this fizzy drink because they have to pay close attention to not overflow a cup, and that’s why it takes three times as long to run this drink compared to other beverages.
 Nevertheless, they will still serve you even if they despise it.